vladislavvakin1/C-sharp-tutorials/shopStaff/README.md

-# Add error catching tools
+# Add the error catching tools